amitmerchant1990/reverie/README.md

 > [Theme demo](https://reverie-jekyll.netlify.app/)

-This is a plug-and-play Jekyll theme best suited to use on [GitHub Pages](https://pages.github.com) without even setting up a local environment.
+This is a plug-and-play Jekyll theme best suited to use on [GitHub Pages](https://pages.github.com) (or [Cloudflare Pages](https://pages.cloudflare.com/) if you want to have your repository private) without even setting up a local environment.

 ![](/images/reverie-demo.png)